Canon 1Ds vs Sony A5100

 Studio photographers will appreciate that the Canon 1Ds (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds or the Sony A5100 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1Ds: